About Kyorin Group

 3. Audit Organization

-3. Outside directors and outside corporate auditors
+c) Outside directors and outside corporate auditors

 In accordance with the Corporation Law and the Financial Instruments and Exchange Law, we receive annual audits by Ernst & Young ShinNihon LLC.
-We benefit from its valuable advice as an accounting auditing firm, as well as from its services as an auditor of our financial accounts.

-The following certified public accountants performed the audit of KYORIN Holdings, Inc.
+The following certified public accountants performed the audit of KYORIN Holdings, Inc.:

 (Names of certified public accountants)

-Mari Sono, designated limited liability partner and engagement partner; Hidemitsu Kato, designated limited liability partner and engagement partner
+Ryuzo Shiraha, designated limited liability partner and engagement partner;

 None to report.